-Overcome crafter’s block and find your yarn muse with these tips crochet patterns for multicolored yarn!
+Overcome crafter’s block and find your yarn muse with these tips crochet patterns for variegated yarn!

 Variegated yarn: pros and cons